top of page

 Amfora Hvar Grand Beach Resort, Hvar (2 nights)

-Located on a secluded bay, this luxury hotel has a multi-level freshwater pools.
+Located on a secluded bay, this luxury hotel has multi-level freshwater infinity pools.
 Rooms have views of the Paklinski Islands or the well-groomed gardens.

 hotel website >